sspbft/BFTList-client/README.md

 # BFTList-client
 Code for running both centralized and distributed BFTList clients.
-Note that this code has been implemented as mere help tool, gving little time to follow best practices during development.
+Note that this code has been implemented as mere help tool, giving little time to follow best practices during development.

 ## Setup
 ```